Localization theorems in topological Hochschild homology and topological cyclic homology: Spectral categories, homotopy categories, and invariance of

 The previous theorem admits a more sophisticated variant.
-Given a collection $C$ of objects in a pretriangulated spectral category $\aD$, the \term{thick closure} of $C$ is the collection of objects in the thick subcategory of $\pi_{0}\aD$ generated by $C$.
-In terms of the spectral category $\aD$, the thick closure of $C$ is the smallest collection $\bar C$ of objects of $\aD$ containing $C$ and satisfying: \begin{enumerate} \item If $a$ is a homotopy factor of an object of $\bar C$, then $a$ is in $\bar C$. \item If the right $\aD$-module $\Sigma \aD(-,a)$ is weakly equivalent to $\aD(-,c)$ for some $c$ in $\bar C$, then $a$ is in $\bar C$. \item If the right $\aD$-module $\aD(-,a)$ is weakly equivalent to the cofiber of a map of right $\aD$-modules $\fM\to \fM'$ with $\fM$, $\fM'$ weakly equivalent to $\aD(-,c)$, $\aD(-,c')$ for $c,c'$ in $\bar C$, then $a$ is in $\bar C$. \end{enumerate} A collection is \term{thick} if it is its own thick closure.
-Since any small spectral category $\aC$ embeds as a full spectral subcategory of a pretriangulated spectral category $\aD$, the following theorem, proved in the next section, in particular allows us to always reduce questions in $THH$ to the case of pretriangulated spectral categories.
+Given a set $C$ of objects in a pretriangulated spectral category $\aD$, the \term{thick closure} of $C$ is the set of objects in the thick subcategory of $\pi_{0}\aD$ generated by $C$.
+In terms of the spectral category $\aD$, the thick closure of $C$ is the smallest set $\bar C$ of objects of $\aD$ containing $C$ and satisfying: \begin{enumerate} \item If $a$ is a homotopy factor of an object of $\bar C$, then $a$ is in $\bar C$. \item If the right $\aD$-module $\Sigma \aD(-,a)$ is weakly equivalent to $\aD(-,c)$ for some $c$ in $\bar C$, then $a$ is in $\bar C$. \item If the right $\aD$-module $\aD(-,a)$ is weakly equivalent to the cofiber of a map of right $\aD$-modules $\fM\to \fM'$ with $\fM$, $\fM'$ weakly equivalent to $\aD(-,c)$, $\aD(-,c')$ for $c,c'$ in $\bar C$, then $a$ is in $\bar C$. \end{enumerate} A set is \term{thick} if it is its own thick closure.
+Since any small spectral category $\aC$ embeds as a full spectral subcategory of a small pretriangulated spectral category $\aD$, the following theorem, proved in the next section, in particular allows us to always reduce questions in $THH$ to the case of small pretriangulated spectral categories.

 \begin{thm} Let $\aD$ be a pretriangulated spectral category.
 Let $C$ be a set of objects of $\aD$, $\bar C$ its thick closure, and $C'$ a set containing $C$ and contained in $\bar C$.
 Let $\aC$ and $\aC'$ be the full spectral subcategories of $\aD$ on the objects in $C$ and $C'$ respectively.
-Then the inclusion $\aC\to \aC'$ induces a weak equivalence $\THH(\aC) \to \THH(\aC')$. \end{thm}
+Then the inclusion $\aC\to \aC'$ induces a weak equivalence $THH(\aC) \to THH(\aC')$. \end{thm}